 Both Caxton and Currensea offer competitive rates that undercut those offered by high street banks, and whichever product you choose there is no doubt that you'll save when spending abroad versus a typical high street bank

 However, if you are after the best foreign exchange rates possible, then Currensea is significantly better.
-Although Caxton uses the Mastercard card scheme rate, this includes a 0.54% markup over the interbank rate, and they also charge an additional fee of 2.49% per top up.
-We offer the real-time interbank rate with a markup of just 0.5%, meaning that you'll save at least 2.53% more with Currensea.
+With Caxton charging an extra 2.49% markup, versus the real-time interbank rate with a markup of just 0.5%, you'll typically pay over four times more in charges to use Caxton.

 Since Caxton is a prepaid card, you'll need to remember how much is on it and faff around topping it up as you spend abroad.
 And if you don't spend all the money you top it up with, you'll also have to remember to take the unspent balance off your card when you get home (with any applicable charges).
 On average in the UK in 2023, prepay travel card users returned home with £78 on their card..

 With Currensea on the other hand, you can spend abroad just as you would at home with your regular debit card, since your card partners with your existing bank account.
+You can also set your own limits, to provide the same spending protection as a pre-pay card.
 We offer travel, but without the hassle.

 Overall, if you're looking for a prepaid card to spend with while you travel and aren't that concerned by the FX rate, then Caxton could be a good option.
 But if you want a card you don't have to continually top up that focuses on providing the best rates possible, then Currensea is the right choice for you.